 essays and translations, as well as books by members of the Bloomington

 The Kenshur prize of $1000 will be awarded along with an invitation to

 winning book.
 (The Center covers most expenses associated with this event.)

-To be eligible for the current year's competition, a book must have been published in 2013.
+To be eligible for the current year's competition, a book must have been published in 2014 and carry a 2014 copyright.
 Submissions can be made by the publisher or by the author:

 three copies must be received at the offices of the American Society for Eighteenth-Century Studies by January 31,

 2015.
 The winner will be announced by the end of June 2015.